ahajri/TechChallenge/public/Readme.md

 ## Running it

-Clone this repository as well as [the server](https://github.com/auth0/nodejs-jwt-authentication-sample) for this example.

 First, run the server app in the port `3001`.

 Then, run `npm install` on this project and run `npm start` to start the app.
 Then just navigate to [http://localhost:3000](http://localhost:3000) :boom:
 Use `npm run server` to run API server.

-## Issue Reporting

-If you have found a bug or if you have a feature request, please report them at this repository issues section.
-Please do not report security vulnerabilities on the public GitHub issue tracker.
-The [Responsible Disclosure Program](https://auth0.com/whitehat) details the procedure for disclosing security issues.

 ## Author